Adar (The Lord of the Rings: The Rings of Power): Visual effects

-Visual effects for the episode were created by Industrial Light & Magic (ILM), Wētā FX, Method Studios, Rodeo FX, Cause and FX, Atomic Arts, and Cantina Creative.
+Visual effects for the episode were created by ILM, Wētā FX, Method Studios, Rodeo FX, Cause and FX, Atomic Arts, and Cantina Creative.
 The different vendors were overseen by visual effects supervisor Jason Smith.
-The establishing shots of Númenór in the episode came after a long development period with production designer Ramsey Avery, and Payne said seeing the completed visual effects was when he felt they had reached "the thing we've been trying to get to".
+Rodeo handled much of the Harfoot storyline, including environment augmentation, scale work, and fire and magic effects.

+ILM was responsible for the ocean effects throughout the season, in addition to working on Númenor.
+For the introduction to Númenor in the episode, Yip felt going straight to a wide establishing shot would be overwhelming for the audience and stop them from seeing all the details of the city.
+He constructed the sequence so that it would reveal parts of the city first before expanding to wider shots once the ship reaches the harbor.
 The visual effects team used aerial photography of different European cities as reference for these shots.
+Payne said seeing the completed effects for this sequence, after the long design process for Númenor, was when he felt they had reached "the thing we've been trying to get to".

-When approaching the warg that attacks Arondir, Smith did not want to copy the wargs that had previously been seen in the films.
-He asked the question, "What would an orc's pet giant dog monster be?", and after various designs and researching footage of real dogs he settled on the idea of scaling up the "pure hate" of a chihuahua into "800 pounds of mostly muscle".
+When approaching the wolf-like Warg that attacks Arondir, Smith did not want to copy the Wargs that had previously been seen in the films.
+The Wargs in the Lord of the Rings film trilogy were based on hyenas while those seen in the Hobbit film trilogy were more like wolves.
+For the series, Smith asked "What would an Orc's pet giant dog monster be?", and after various designs and researching footage of real dogs he settled on the idea of scaling up the "pure hate" of a chihuahua into a 5.5 ft tall creature that is 800 lbs of muscle.
 He felt the familiarity that came with this made the creature even more horrific.
-Wētā created the warg, and used footage of different carnivorous animals as reference for animating its movements.
-Smith said this added a realistic messiness and element of surprise to the sequence.
+Wētā created the Warg, and used footage of different carnivorous animals as reference for animating its movements.
+For instance, a moment where the Warg licks its mouth was based on a wolf doing the same movement.
+Smith said these references added a realistic messiness to the sequence.